Prussian Blue (duo): Media

 Prussian Blue appeared in two British television documentaries.
 The first, 2003's Louis and the Nazis by documentary maker Louis Theroux, was an account of white nationalists, including Prussian Blue.
 The second, Nazi Pop Twins, by James Quinn, was first aired in 2007.
 This documentary stressed the tension that existed between the twins and their mother, April.
 In this documentary, Lynx and Lamb disavowed their mother's race-related views and said that they want to perform music that was not focused on race.
 Lynx told Quinn that they wore the infamous T-shirts bearing a smiley face that resembled Adolf Hitler because she believed they "were a joke" and said that "being proud of being white" did not mean she was a racist.
 Louis Theroux revisited the twins and their mother to collect material for his book Call of the Weird.

-In early September 2020, the twins were featured in another documentary by Louis Theroux called Louis Theroux - Life on the Edge: Beyond Belief which originally aired on BBC Two which explored the twin's journey of leaving what they described as their racist ideology.
+In early September 2020, the twins were featured in another documentary by Louis Theroux called Louis Theroux – Life on the Edge: Beyond Belief which originally aired on BBC Two.
+It explored the twins' journey of leaving what they described as their racist ideology.